LILYGO T-Beam Supreme

 The All-in-One Meshtastic Package

 The T-Beam Supreme is the board Meshtastic recommends for mobile nodes.
-Every component a field-deployable mesh node needs is integrated: the SX1262 LoRa radio handles 868/915MHz mesh communication at up to 15km.
-The L76K GPS module provides positioning for location sharing.
-The 18650 battery holder accepts standard high-capacity cells.
-The solar input charges the battery from a panel.
+Every component a field-deployable mesh node needs is integrated on a single 100x32mm PCB: the SX1262 LoRa radio handles 868/915MHz mesh communication at up to 15km line-of-sight, the L76K GPS module provides real-time positioning for location sharing and distance calculations, the 18650 battery holder accepts standard high-capacity cells, and the solar input charges the battery from a panel.
+An SSD1306 0.96-inch OLED displays incoming messages, node count, signal strength, and GPS coordinates without needing a phone connected.

 For comparison, building the same capability from a Heltec V3 requires adding an external GPS module ($10), a battery management board ($5), and a solar charger ($8) — more cost, more wiring, more failure points.
-The T-Beam integrates all of this on one PCB.
+The T-Beam integrates all of this on one PCB with tested component interactions.
+The power management IC handles charging priority (solar → USB → battery discharge) automatically, so you never risk overcharging from dual sources.
+The 18650 battery holder is a deliberate design choice over integrated LiPo: 18650 cells are available at every hardware store, swappable in seconds, and come in capacities from 2600mAh to 3500mAh.
+On a multi-day hike, carrying two spare 18650s weighs less than a USB power bank and provides more total runtime.

 Full Specifications